What is Tuberculosis?

 What is a cause of Tuberculosis?

-Poster - Please Don't Spit"Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.
+"Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.
 This can happen when someone with the untreated, active form of tuberculosis coughs, speaks, sneezes, spits, laughs or sings."

 Even though Tuberculosis is contagious, it's not easy to be infected.
 Most people with active TB these days take appropriate treatments, and within at least two weeks, the disease is no longer contagious.